codr7/g-fu/v1/README.md

 ### Environments
 Environments are first class, `this-env` evaluates to the current environment.

-Environments capture used bindings, `this-env` in the following example.
+Used bindings (`this-env` in the following example) are automatically captured.

 ```
   (let (foo 42) this-env)